Skip to main content

 Current Product Signal

-• coding agents are becoming a distinct product category
+• coding agents are a distinct agent category, not just “better autocomplete”

-• the winning shape is repository-first, verification-heavy, and approval-aware
+• the winning product shape is repository-first, verification-heavy, approval-aware, and explicit about where the agent is running

 • teams should evaluate them as agent systems with memory, tools, policies, and review artifacts, not as pure prompt UX